Alex3Studios/SpaceBlast/README.md

 #### Known problems

-* Animations of the buttons in the pause menu get stuck in 'Pressed mode' until scene is reloaded.
+* Animations of buttons in pause menu get stuck in 'Pressed mode' until scene is reloaded.
 * Unimplemented controller interactions with menu buttons.